alexx021dev/reqirment-analysis/README.md

 1. **Minimizes Rework**: Identifying accurate requirements early prevents costly changes later.
 2. **Improves Communication**: Clear requirements help align developers, testers, and clients.
 3. **Enhances Quality**: Well-defined requirements ensure the final product meets user needs.
-## Key Activities in Requirement Analysis
+## Key Activities in Requirement Analysis.

 - **Requirement Gathering**: Collecting requirements from stakeholders.
 - **Requirement Elicitation**: Techniques like interviews, surveys, and brainstorming to explore requirements deeply.
 - **Requirement Documentation**: Recording all gathered information clearly and formally.
 - **Requirement Analysis and Modeling**: Organizing, analyzing, and sometimes visualizing the requirements.
 - **Requirement Validation**: Ensuring requirements are complete, correct, and agreed upon by stakeholders.
+## Types of Requirements

+### Functional Requirements
+These describe what the system should do.
+- Example: The system shall allow users to book appointments online.

+### Non-functional Requirements
+These define system attributes like performance, usability, etc.
+- Example: The system should load pages within 2 seconds under normal conditions.